 Most babies who are on Enfamil ProSobee have a hard 1 to 2 poopy diapers a day.
-Other parents said that when they switched to ProSobee, their babies become constipated, so they add ½ – 1 ounce of water to the bottle, and it helps loosen the stool.
+Other parents said that when they switched to ProSobee, their babies become constipated, so they add ½ – 1 ounce of water to the bottle, which helps loosen the stool.

 Earth’s Best Soy Formula:

-According to parent’s reviews about earth’s best soy formula poop.
+According to parents’ reviews about earth’s best soy formula poop.
 Most babies on earth’s best soy suffer when passing stools.
-The palm oil is the primary reason.
+Palm oil is the primary reason.

 Similac Soy Isomil Poop:

-Most babies who drink Similac soy isomil have pasty, green to dark green, very smelly poops.
+Most babies who drink Similac Soy Isomil have pasty, green to dark green, and very smelly poops.
 Don’t panic; it’s very normal as long as the baby passes urine 6-8 per day.
 Those babies, most of them have a few bowel movements in the first.
 After that, the poops’ frequency is increased.

 Puramino Formula Poop:

-Babies on puramino formula have loose, dark green stools that have a consistency of cake batter.
-The dark green stools it’s fine except if your baby is ill or has a fever, or has a diarrhea poop, then you must call your pediatrician.
+Babies on Puramino formula have loose, dark green stools that have a consistency of cake batter.
+The dark green stools it’s fine except if your baby is ill or has a fever or diarrhea, then you must call your pediatrician.

 Soy Formula Poop vs. Breastfed Poop: